Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 the menus model, which holds information about how the menu is structured, along with a view, which takes the models and transforms it into an interactable widget users can manipulate.

-!!!
-Note "Running Snippets from this Section"
+!!! note "Running Snippets from this Section"

     To follow along with code snippets from this section, we can use the following `.jl` file:
     ```julia